 Dan protects his clients' interests through his practice of labour and employment law and public interest litigation.

-Dan recently served as a law clerk to the Honourable Justices Sharpe, Rouleau and Roberts of the Court of Appeal for Ontario prior to joining Pink Larkin.
+Dan recently served as a law clerk to the Honourable Justices Sharpe, Rouleau and Roberts of the Court of Appeal for Ontario.
 Before that, he articled with a well-known Toronto union-side labour law firm, gaining a healthy grounding in labour and employment, human rights, professional regulation, and constitutional and administrative law.

 During law school, Dan was co-chair of the Labour Law Portfolio in the McGill Human Rights Working Group.
 He also volunteered at Project Genesis, a community organization in Montreal, providing the service’s users with legal help in housing law, welfare rights, public pensions and family allowances.
 Upon graduation, he won the Faculty’s Wainwright Essay Prize for research on labour injunctions.